naitemach/ReCell/README.md

-# ReCell : Django Application
+# ReCell : Django Application for Sale of Used Products

 ## Getting set up